 - 24.1 Non-Executive Directors are to be appointed by the Council of Governors using the following procedure. - 24.1.1.
 The Council of Governors will maintain a policy for the composition of the non-executive Directors which takes account of the membership strategy, and which they shall review from time to time and not less than every three years. - 24.1.2.
-The Board of Directors will work with an external organisation recognised as expert at appointments to identify the skills and experience required for non-executive Directors. - 24.1.3.
-Appropriate candidates (not more than five for each vacancy) will be identified by the Governors' Nominations Committee through a process of open competition, which take account of the policy maintained by the Council of Governors and the skills and experience required. - 24.1.4.
-The Nominations Committee will comprise the Chair of the Foundation Trust (or, when a Chair is being appointed, the Deputy Chair unless he is standing for appointment, in which case another non-executive director), three public governors, one staff governor and two appointed governors (or any other composition as the Council may from time to time determine).
-The chairman of another Foundation Trust (or other suitably qualified persons) will be invited to act as an independent assessor to the Nominations Committee in relation to the appointment or reappointment of the Chairman. - 24.2 The removal of the Chair or another non-executive Director shall be in accordance with the following procedures. - 24.2.1 Any proposal for removal must be proposed by a Governor and seconded by not less than ten Governors including at least two elected Governors and two appointed Governors. - 24.2.2 Written reasons for the proposal shall be provided to the non-executive Director in question, who shall be given the opportunity to respond to such reasons. - 24.2.3 In making any decision to remove a non-executive Director, the Council of Governors shall take into account the annual appraisal carried out by the Chair. - 24.2.4 If any proposal to remove a non-executive Director is not approved at a meeting of the Council of Governors, no further proposal can be put forward to remove such non-executive Director based upon the same reasons within 12 months of the meeting.
+The Board of Directors will undertake an internal review, to identify the skills and experience required for non-executive Directors. - 24.1.3.
+Appropriate candidates will be identified by the Governors' Nominations Committee through a process of open competition, which take account of the policy maintained by the Council of Governors and the skills and experience required. - 24.1.4.
+The Nominations Committee will comprise the Chair of the Foundation Trust (or, when a Chair is being appointed, the Deputy Chair unless they are standing for appointment, in which case another non-executive director), the Senior Independent Director and a minimum of 6, maximum of 10 Governors, the majority of which are elected governors.
+The Chair of another Foundation Trust (or other suitably qualified persons) will be invited to act as an independent assessor to the Nominations Committee in relation to the appointment or reappointment of the Chair. - 24.2 The removal of the Chair or another non-executive Director shall be in accordance with the following procedures. - 24.2.1 Any proposal for removal must be proposed by a Governor and seconded by not less than ten Governors including at least two elected Governors and two appointed Governors. - 24.2.2 Written reasons for the proposal shall be provided to the non-executive Director in question, who shall be given the opportunity to respond to such reasons. - 24.2.3 In making any decision to remove a non-executive Director, the Council of Governors shall take into account the annual appraisal carried out by the Chair. - 24.2.4 If any proposal to remove a non-executive Director is not approved at a meeting of the Council of Governors, no further proposal can be put forward to remove such non-executive Director based upon the same reasons within 12 months of the meeting.